Around 90% of women experience some form of premenstrual syndrome, or PMS, during their childbearing years. While symptoms vary, common ones include:

 Although PMS cannot be prevented, smart food choices may help relieve some of the symptoms related to it.

-- Choose foods that provide calcium, such as low-fat milk or yogurt, almonds, kale, beans or fortified foods, such as soymilk and tofu.
+- Choose foods that provide calcium.
+Research suggests calcium may help reduce some of the symptoms of PMS.
+Foods that provide calcium include low-fat milk or yogurt, almonds, kale, beans or fortified foods, such as soymilk and tofu.

-- Include sources of vitamin B6, which can be found in pistachios, turkey, garbanzo beans, bananas, potatoes and fortified cereals.
+- Include sources of vitamin B6.
+This vitamin also may help manage symptoms of PMS.
+Vitamin B6 can be found in pistachios, turkey, garbanzo beans, bananas, potatoes and fortified cereals.

-- Skip the salt to help decrease bloating and fluid build-up.
+- Skip the salt.
+Too much salt, or sodium, can increase bloating and fluid build-up.

-- Limit caffeine and alcohol, which may affect mood and sleep.
+- Limit caffeine and alcohol.
+Beverages such as coffee and alcohol may affect mood and sleep.

-- Incorporate physical activity most days of the week, as it may help with fluid status and to improve mood.
+- Incorporate physical activity most days of the week.
+Being physically active may help with fluid status and to improve mood.

 Focus on an overall healthy eating plan, including whole grains, fruits and vegetables, low-fat or fat-free dairy or dairy alternatives, lean proteins and unsaturated fats, to help you include a wide variety of nutrients to promote good health.